davecparker/code12/Doc/Java.md

 For `ct.circle`, these are the x-coordinate, y-coordinate, and diameter of the circle.

-##### Java Terminology
+> ##### Java Terminology
-Most programmers refer to procedure calls as "function calls", and Java programmers will often refer to them as "method calls".
+> Java programmers will often refer to function calls as
-Here will we usually refer to them as "function calls".
+> "method calls".

-The input values to a function call are called "parameters" or "arguments".
-Here we will usually refer to them as "parameters".
+> The input values to a function call are called "parameters" or
+> "arguments".

 ##### Parameters
 Each command (function) requires different input values (parameters).